Class of 2012

 Joseph Sweat, MSN'12, is owner and clinic director at Revital Health and Wellness Clinic in Smyrna, Tennessee (2020).

 Lisa Taylor, MSN'12, DNP'14, received the 2018 State Award for Nurse Practitioner Excellence for New Mexico from the American Association of Nurse Practitioners.
-She is a family nurse practitioner in primary care and diabetes management at the Veterans Administration and an assistant professor at the University of New Mexico College of Nursing, both in Albuquerque.
+She is a family nurse practitioner in primary care and diabetes management at the U.S. Veterans Administration and an assistant professor at the University of New Mexico College of Nursing, both in Albuquerque.

 Ferrol Thomas, MSN'12, became vice president of clinical education at HCA Healthcare's Tristar Division in Nashville in January 2022.